Sourdough Cinnamon Roll Focaccia Bread Recipe

 - Active starter – Use a bubbly starter that has been fed and risen to its peak

-- Olive oil – For shaping, do not add to the dough
+- Olive oil – Do not add to the dough.
+The oil is for shaping only.

 Cinnamon Sugar Topping